-“Based on the current status of the COVID-19 outbreak in the U.S. and to help protect people’s health, we have decided to change course with BrickCon 2020 and shift the convention to being fully online”
+“Based on the current status of the COVID-19 outbreak in the U.S. and to help protect people’s health we are holding off on deciding if BrickCon 2021 will be in person, a hybrid approach or fully online.
+Please check back here after July 15th”

 Please work with your theme coordinator for large builds.
 Contact them through the AFOL Contact Form and choose your theme.